-- 29.1 The Agreement shall be effective on the date ratified by the University Board of Trustees except as otherwise agreed by the parties, and shall remain in effect until midnight August 7, 2017.
-Article 23 (Salaries) shall be subject to renegotiations in year two (2015-16) and three (2016-17) of this Agreement.
-In addition, both parties may reopen two additional articles of their choice in each round of re-opener negotiations; however, neither party may reopen Articles 3, 4, 13, 14, or 15, unless both parties mutually agree to do so.
-Renegotiations shall begin no later than May 1. - 29.2 Amendments.
-In the event the University and the UFF negotiate a mutually acceptable amendment to this Agreement, such amendment shall be put in writing and become part of this Agreement upon ratification by both parties. - 29.3 Renegotiations for a successor agreement shall begin no later than October 1, 2016.
+- 29.1 The Agreement shall be effective on the date ratified by the University Board of Trustees except as otherwise agreed by the parties, and shall remain in effect for a three year period until midnight August 7, 2019.
+Unless otherwise provided in this Agreement, no Article shall be subject to renegotiation unless both parties mutually agree to do so.
+Moreover, should the Florida law regarding the State's Performance Salary Systems be amended by the Legislature during the term of this Agreement such that merit base salary eligibility for permanent status employees in changed, the UFF may reopen this Agreement to address those affected employees.
+This Agreement supersedes the parties 2015-2017 Agreement. - 29.2 Amendments.
+In the event the University and the UFF negotiate a mutually acceptable amendment to this Agreement, such amendment shall be put in writing and become part of this Agreement upon ratification by both parties. - 29.3 Renegotiations for a successor agreement shall begin no later than October 1, 2018.